Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 ####Setup
 Open a Terminal window at the `brackets-shell` directory and run `grunt`.
 This will download the CEF and Node.js binaries (if needed), create symlinks for the CEF and Node.js directories, create the XCode project, then run a command line build.

-You will need to _re-run_ ``grunt setup`` later if new source files are added or if brackets-shell updates to a newer CEF build.
+You will need to run ``grunt setup`` later if new source files are added or if brackets-shell updates to a newer CEF build.

 ####Building in XCode
 Open appshell.xcodeproj in XCode and build the "Brackets" target.